Gabulhas/CFL/README.md

 ## Use cases

-Functional Programming like code is more readeable/clean and because some of the functions applied are [pure](https://en.wikipedia.org/wiki/Pure_function), we can apply these concurrently.
+Functional Programming like code is more readeable/clean and because some of the functions applied are [pure](https://en.wikipedia.org/wiki/Pure_function), we can apply these concurrently without locking.